 My work is driven by personal experiences and their connections to contemporary and historical issues.
-The complexities and intricacies of labor, care, and identity in our current and past culture are consistent undercurrents in all aspects of the work which include layered, labor-intensive drawings, collage, sculpture, performance, et al, and often transform into fully realized mixed media works and immersive installations.
+The complexities and intricacies of labor, care, and identity in contemporary and past culture are consistent undercurrents in all aspects of the work which include layered, labor-intensive drawings, collage, sculpture, performance, et al, often transform into fully realized mixed media works and immersive installations.
 I seek to make challenging experiences accessible to those without the same somatic knowledge while still engaging in conversation and confrontation.
 The viewer is met with bodily experiences that mirror the complexities of the stories I share, with a focus on shared knowledge, awareness, empathy, and change.

 1. Focus on the daily lived experiences of women; their triumphs, their struggles, and everything in between in several bodies of work which reflects on the complicated spaces, both personal and public, that women inhabit and move through.